Alexander-556/PowerShellScripts/README.md

 If you are new to scripting or command-line tools, don't worry.
 You're not alone.
 Many people feel intimidated at first by all the black windows with blinking cursors.
 But once you understand the three core building blocks - the Operating System, Shell, and Terminal - you'll realize it's not as mysterious and deep as it looks, and you'll be ready to explore scripting step by step.

-If you are already comfortable with these concepts, feel free to skip ahead to the "Tools Involved in Project" section.
+If you are already comfortable with these concepts, feel free to skip ahead to the [Tools Involved in Project](#tools-involved-in-project) section.

 ### What is an Operating System (OS)?